Lake Buccaneer: Development

 The Colonial Aircraft of Sanford, Maine developed the C-2 Skimmer in the 1950s as a four-seat variant of the earlier three-seat C-1 Skimmer.
 The name was changed to Lake in 1959, along with some design improvements.
 Produced until 1970, this version was designated as the Lake LA-4 Amphibian.

 From 1969-1972 the company sold some LA-4s modified under a Supplemental Type Certificate as flying boats, without landing gear, but with removable beaching wheels, under the name Lake LA-4S Seaplane.

-In 1970 a 200 hp fuel injected Lycoming IO-360 engine was fitted and the resulting aircraft named the Buccaneer.
+In 1970 a 200 hp fuel injected Lycoming IO-360 engine was fitted and the resulting aircraft was named the Buccaneer.
 This model replaced both the LA-4 and Seaplane in production and has a higher cruise speed as well as 200 lb increased gross weight.
 Fuel tanks were also added to the wing pontoons, with 7.5 USgal per side, taking fuel capacity from 40 USgal to 55 USgal.

 A six-seat development in 1982, with a lengthened hull was named Renegade, this had either a 250 hp or a turbocharged 270 hp engine.
 A military version was called the Seawolf.